What kind of computer should I buy?

 - The following process will be followed for all acquisitions for new technology, upgrades to existing technology or requests for software purchase.

-- 4. Upon final confirmation and budget manager/Finance Service Center approval, IT will process the order and have the equipment delivered to the Desktop Support Team who will contact the requestor to arrange a time for delivery and installation of the equipment.
+- 4. Upon final confirmation and budget manager/Finance Service Center approval, IT will process the order and have the equipment delivered to the Desktop Support Team who will contact the requester to arrange a time for delivery and installation of the equipment.

 - 5. Once the equipment has been delivered and set-up, the department’s FOAPAL will be charged via the Banner Finance system.